1.b) Global Cognitive Theory

-The Global Cognitive Theory focuses on the consequences of the General Theory of Conditional Evolution of Life of 1990 on the philosophy of the meta cognition.
-It analyses the information systems, the cognitive aspects of the brain, and the psychology of knowledge in relation with neuroscience and evolution of brain in modern culture.
+The Global Cognitive Theory focuses on the consequences of the General Theory of Conditional Evolution of Life of 1990.
+It analyses the information systems, the cognitive aspects of the brain, and the psychology of knowledge about neuroscience and evolution of the brain in modern culture.

-Regardless other possible points of view, according to the Global Cognitive Theory, there is no difference between the terms brain and mind which does not mean denying the intrinsic liberty of Life.
+Regardless of other possible points of view, according to the Global Cognitive Theory, there is no difference between the terms brain and mind, which does not mean denying the fundamental liberty of Life.

 The digital books online of the Global Cognitive Theory are:

-In the first title, I will try to set out some ideas about the logic of the human brain's activity and the ideal physiological structure for its optimization, all the while advising about the presence of a large intuitive component in our reasoning.
+In the first title, there are some ideas about the logic of the human brain's activity and the physiological structure for its optimization.

-Other common aspects discussed are the necessity that both have for physiological support, at least, to reach a high potential, the complementariness of both functions and the constant optimization that the system of human intellect is subject to due to the complexity and flexibility of cognitive theory.
+Other common aspects discussed are the necessity that both have for physiological support, their complementarity, and the continuous optimization the human intellect is subject to due to the complexity and flexibility of cognitive theory.

-In title III a series of practical implications or considerations on cognitive theory are mentioned about certain topics of evolutionary psychology regarding people, education, and the evolution of life.
+In title III, there are a series of practical implications or considerations about specific topics of evolutionary psychology regarding people, education, and the evolution of life.

-I have tried to define the different forms of its internal workings from the preconcetps and automatic responses to the responses generated by logic and the system of language.
-The organization criterion chosen is the degree of reliability associated with the response of intelligence when its system faces a problem or requirement.
+The different forms of its internal functions, from the pre-concepts and automatic responses to those generated by logic and the system of language.
+The organization criterion chosen is the degree of reliability associated with the answers.

-An approach to creativity, in the sense of creativity being formed by complex functions or packets of basic functions of intelligence that support certain complex abilities of the brain.
+It presents an approach to creativity as groups of complex functions or packets of basic tasks supporting specific abilities of the brain.

-The next step is to speculate on the physiological structure that is most apt to execute the required functions, its genetic nature and, as a consequence, the way in which intelligence is transmitted to following generations.
+The next step is to speculate on the physiological structure that is most apt to execute the required functions, its genetic nature, and how intelligence transmits to the coming generations.

-The coherence of the proposals needs an additional element, evolutionary psychology or the way in which intelligence grows and develops.
-It seems slightly complicated that it develops and improves its efficiency through random mutations.
+The coherence of the proposals needs an additional element, how intelligence grows.
+It seems slightly complicated that it evolves and improves its efficiency through random mutations.

-After the previous comments, we should have a better understanding of the different concepts of the word intelligence, particularly about terms used for relational intelligence and conditional intelligence.
+It will allow a better understanding of the different concepts, particularly about the terms used for relational and conditional intelligence.

-The third on-line book of the Global Cognitive Theory is dedicated to the different types of memory, functional analysis and its genetic base; giving rise to explanations about the power of language and other intellectual capacities and to ideas as how to improve memory and its limits.
+The third on-line book of the Global Cognitive Theory is dedicated to the different memory types, functional analysis, and its genetic base; giving rise to explanations about the power of language and other intellectual capacities and ideas as for how to improve memory and its limits.

-The memory is the brain’s second major function and, undoubtedly, must be correlated to the development of the brain.
-The cognitive theory of this intellectual capacity until now has not been as developed as that of intelligence; perhaps due to its complexity and the types of existing memories.
+The memory is the brain’s crucial second function.
+The cognitive theory of this intellectual capacity until now has not been as developed as that of intelligence; perhaps due to its complexity and types.

-Language can be an example of this complexity and variability, since it consists of the interaction of different types of intelligence and memory, which are maintained in different physiological and working processes of the brain.
+Language can be an example of this complexity and variability since it consists of the interaction of different types of intelligence and memory, which are present in many physiological and working processes of the brain.

 Discussions on how to improve memory